-2030 Goals Baseline (2015) 2022 Results $(\star)$ Satisfy the recycling, composting or reuse requirements of all single-use consumer packaging and apparel with our products and solutions.
-Deliver innovations that advance the Solutions Group 100% of our core product categories (printed fabric labels, woven labels, paper, interior heat-transfer labels, packaging and RFID) will meet our third-party verified Sustainable ADvantage TM standard.
-69% (Apparel Solutions only) circular economy Materials Group 100% of our standard label products will contain recycled or renewable content.
-All of our regions will have labels that enable circularity of plastics. ~60% (volume basis) $\wedge$ D. I 54% scope 1 and 2 Reduce our environmental impact in our Reduce our scope 1 and 2 GHG emissions by 70% from our 2015 baseline.
+2030 Goals Baseline (2015) 2022 Results Satisfy the recycling, composting or reuse requirements of all single-use consumer packaging and apparel with our products and solutions.
+Deliver innovations that advance the circular economy Solutions Group 100% of our core product categories (printed fabric labels, woven labels, paper, interior heat-transfer labels, packaging and RFID) will meet our third-party verified Sustainable ADvantage TM standard.
+69% (Apparel Solutions only) Materials Group 100% of our standard label products will contain recycled or renewable content.
+All of our regions will have labels that enable circularity of plastics. ~ 60% (volume basis) 56% scope 1 and 2 Reduce our environmental impact in our Reduce our scope 1 and 2 GHG emissions by 70% from our 2015 baseline.
 Work with our supply chain to reduce our 2018 baseline scope 3 GHG emissions by 30%, with an ambition of net zero by 2050. scope 3 tracking under development Source 100% of paper fiber from certified sources focused on a deforestation-free future.
 45% FSC-certified 94% certified operations and supply chain Divert 95% of our waste away from landfills, with a minimum of 80% of our waste recycled and the remainder either reused, composted or sent to energy recovery.
-84% landfill-free 55% recycled 89% landfill-free 64% recycled Deliver a 15% increase in water efficiency at our sites that are located in high or extremely high-risk countries as identified in the World Resources Institute (WRI) Aqueduct Tool.
-12% 2.0 Foster an engaged team and an inclusive workplace: 0=0/ 0(,) Inclusion index: 85%Employee engagement: 82% 80% 85% 84.5% 0 0 Employee engagement: 82% Females in manager level or above positions: 40% 32% 36% Make a positive social impact by Safety: 0.2 RIR 0.31 RIR 0.23 RIR enhancing the livelihood of our people and communities Support the participation of our employees in Avery Dennison Foundation grants and foster the well-being of the communities in which we and our supply chain operate.
-68% of countries in which we operate received a grant Lommunices VOLUE A LA CALLA DE LA COMPANIA DE LA CALLA DEL CALLA DEL CALLA DE LA CALLA DE
+84% landfill-free 55% recycled 89% landfill-free 66% recycled Deliver a 15% increase in water efficiency at our sites that are located in high or extremely high-risk countries as identified in the World Resources Institute (WRI) Aqueduct Tool.
+12% ~ ~ Foster an engaged team and an inclusive workplace: $\circ$ Inclusion index: 85% 85% 0 O Employee engagement: 82% Females in manager level or above positions: 40% 80% 32% 84.5% 36% Make a positive social impact by Safety: 0.2 RIR 0.31 RIR 0.23 RIR enhancing the livelihood of our Support the participation of our employees in Avery Dennison Foundation grants people and and foster the well-being of the communities in which we and our supply chain operate.
+68% of countries in which communities 85% of countries in which we operate receive ADF grants we operate received a grant 50% of all ADF grants incorporate volunteerism 50% of grants incorporated Goal progress is reported through Q4 2022; in March 2023 ESG Download, progress was reported through Q3 2022. volunteerism